plzin/plzin.github.io/posts/linear-systems-mod-n.md

 where $\mathbf{a}_i$ is the i-th column of $\A$.
 Since the columns of $\A$ appear as rows in $\G$ (which is important because we are using row operations), we can eliminate $\b^T$ using the coefficients $x_i$.
-So all in all, $\H$ will contain a row zeros, except for the last entry which is a 1 that is inherited from $\G$.
+So all in all, $\H$ will contain a row of zeros, except for the last entry which is a 1 that is inherited from $\G$.
 Moreover, $\H$ will contain the HNF of $\A^T$ which might contain rows of zero which will be moved to the bottom.
 Let $\H'$ be the non-zero rows of the HNF of $\A^T$, then over all $\H$ takes the form: